 Taco Tuesday?
 Fajita Friday?
 Or simply an excuse-for-a-fiesta-Saturday.
 All summer long I’ve been tending to the garden as the kids help me water and weed.
 We’ve tried our hand at growing vegetables and have been thrilled with the results.
 In addition, my family and I have the good fortune of owning a crab trap.
-So when I mastered the summer challenge of catching crab in the Pacific Ocean (though I still won’t touch them), I was very proud.
+So…. when I mastered the summer challenge of catching crab in the Pacific Ocean, I was very proud.
 The only obstacle is when I catch too many.
 Seriously.
 Listen to myself!
 Feeling inspired and using my new pastimes to source fresh ingredients, I got our family and friends out of a serious dinner rut with crab tacos.

 The first step was to shell and retrieve meat from (wait for it…) 8 huge crab.
 Born and bred in Nova Scotia, I used my lobster-shelling skills and sharp equipment to finish the job.
 Gathering tomatoes, jalapeno peppers, onions, garlic and cilantro from the garden, as well as a bag full of lettuce and I was ready.